Major Areas of Study

-The Athletic Training major is designed to provide you with the theoretical knowledge and understanding of the profession of athletic training.
-The major blends classroom instruction and structured clinical experiences through a process that results in your eligibility to sit for the National Athletic Trainers’ Association Board of Certification (NATABOC) examination upon graduation from Wesleyan.
+The Athletic Training major provides students with theoretical knowledge and understanding of the profession of athletic training.
+The major blends classroom instruction and structured clinical experiences through a process that results in students’ gaining eligibility to sit for the Board of Certification (BOC) examination upon graduation from Wesleyan.

 The major holds accredited status from the Commission on Accreditation of Athletic Training Education (CAATE).
 You must complete all application procedures and be formally admitted into the program at the end of the freshman year to pursue this major at Wesleyan.

-Upon completion of the WVWC ATEP, the graduate will be able to :
+Learning Outcomes: Upon completion of the WVWC ATP, the graduate will be able to:

-- Communicate effectively in both the written and spoken word
+2. Communicate effectively in both the written and spoken word.

-- Act responsibly and within the ethical, professional, clinical, and legal parameters of the certified athletic trainer
+3. Act responsibly and within the ethical, professional, clinical, and legal parameters of the athletic trainer.